AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 ### Row Settings

 In most cases it is required to adjust settings for all cells in a row.
 For instance, each cell of the first row can contain some explanations for every column of the table.
-Use .getRow() method to tune visual appearance of the whole row.
+Use {api:anychart.ui.Table#getRow}**.getRow()**{api} method to tune visual appearance of the whole row.

 ```
   // get the first row